jcostateixeira/riziv-medication-record/input/pagecontent/example7.md

-## Dispense of medication that was prescribed to take if needed, but was not taken
+## Example 6.
+Dispense of medication that was prescribed to take if needed, but was not taken

 This example shows a prescription that is made by VOS and to take only if needed and the pharmacist dispenses it.
 Then it is reported that the medication was not taken at all.